 Areas of concern

-The only real areas of concern are Paceville (the centre of nightlife in Malta, which is part of St. Julian’s) and the outskirts of the harbour-side village of Marsa and the locality of Gżira.
-The latter two are unlikely to be a place you’ll visit or drive through (even accidentally) so I won’t go into much detail there.
+The only real areas of concern are Paceville (the centre of nightlife in Malta, which is part of St. Julian’s), the outskirts of the harbour-side village of Marsa and the locality of Gżira.
+The latter two are unlikely to be places you’ll visit or drive through (even accidentally) so I won’t go into much detail there.